Building on Salesforce’s Web Design System for the

 Pain Points: High time constraints and expectations for consistency.

-Analyzing the current state and competitors’ features
+Analyzing the current state

 Page elements and navigation systems evaluation